ssrg-vt/FoxDec/foxdec/release/README.md

 For example, the file `./artifacts/wc/wc.metrics.txt` will contain the metrics for the `wc` binary.

-**More information:** All binaries on which pointer analysis is run, are included within file `ballpark.zip` in the subdirectory `./examples/`.
+**More usage information:** All binaries on which pointer analysis is run, are included within file `ballpark.zip` in the subdirectory `./examples/`.
 This package is intended for push-button reproduction of the results.
 To apply the pointer analysis to other binaries, please contact the first author of the paper.
 Basically, one needs to add the binary and a `.entry` file into the `examples` directory of `ballpark.zip` and then modify `Dockerfile` (see line 28 of that file).
 A non-anonymized version will be made publicly available as well, that allows more convenience.

+**Isabelle/HOL:** IN directory `isabelle` all proofs can be found.
+The files can be loaded in Isabelle version 2021-1.